-What Does Roof Rat Scat Look Like?
+What Do Roof Rat Droppings Look Like?

 One of the most effective ways to find roof rat nests is to follow their messes.
 In addition to scattering nesting material, shells, and rinds, the untidy pests also leave trails of dark brown feces.
 These trails mark the routes on which they travel looking for food sources and nests.
-Look for half inch long, curved droppings with pointed ends to be sure that roof rats, and not another type of rodent, are the culprits.
+Look for half-inch long, curved droppings with pointed ends to be sure that roof rats, and not another type of rodent, are the culprits.

 Hazards of Roof Rat Feces